ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 Enhancing Internet Privacy is a challenging task to do for something as complex as the running Internet and it is easy for great proposals that fix one issue to cause new issues to arise in other places.
 That\'s not a reason to stop trying, but it is important to understand the consequences of changes and to find ways to manage or mitigate such impacts, ideally without weaking or rolling back the enhancements.

-A popular design choice in privacy enhancements at the IETF has been the enapsulation of data inside encrypted connections.  {!RFC9000} is an excellent example of this design and introduces a protocol that is always encrypted.
+A popular design choice in privacy enhancements at the IETF has been the encapsulation of data inside encrypted connections.  {!RFC9000} is an excellent example of this design and introduces a protocol that is always encrypted.

 ## Network Overlays

 Along with the use of encrypted connections another popular approach is to additionally create alterative routings and tunnels for connections which bypass the routing and other policy decisions of the ISP access network and of the public open Internet.
-These alternative network policy choices have the effect of creating a Network Overlay that operates ontop of the Access Network and Open Internet, but follows its own independent set of policies.
+These alternative network policy choices have the effect of creating a Network Overlay that operates on top of and over the device\'s Access Network and the Open Internet, but follows an independent set of policies chosen by the Network Overlay.

 <tt>
  &nbsp;